oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Key Binding:
 :  Ability of the Holder to prove legitimate possession of an SD-JWT by proving control over the same private key during the issuance and presentation.
-To be compatible with Key Binding, an SD-JWT MUST contain the public key corresponding to the private key controlled by the Holder (or a reference to this public key).
+To be compatible with Key Binding, an SD-JWT contains the public key corresponding to the private key controlled by the Holder (or a reference to this public key).

 Key Binding JWT (KB-JWT):